enteromar/JAMIRA/README.md

 ## Getting Started
 To run JAMIRA you need to install Conda.
 JAMIRA Workflow is intended to be executed in a Conda environment to ensure data reproducibillity and modularization among different genomic tools used in this pipeline.
+Thus, for each tool an isolated Conda environment was created, in which it encapsulates all the software dependencies necessary for execution.
+We recommend python version 3.7.

 ## Configuration
-After complete Conda installation you need to add the bioconda channel
+After complete Conda installation you need to add the necessary files present in this github in your conda folder.
+Follow the steps:
 - Add the bioconda channel with the following commands:
 ```
-conda config --add channels defaults
+conda config --add channels defaults:
 conda config --add channels bioconda
 conda config --add channels conda-forge
 ```